eCom-dev5/eCom-Chatbot-UI/README.md

 ### Authentication and authorisation
 Authentication is implemented using Passport.js and Express session middleware, including both local login and *Sign In With Google*.
 In the case of local login, passwords are hashed and verified using node.bcrypt.js.

-A visitor's authentication status is used to dynamically render and/or restrict access to content and functionality across both the back end and front end:
+A user can add any product to their cart and gain access to the chatbot after logging in.

 * Relevant API endpoints return a 401 status code if the user is not authenticated (logged out) or not authorised (trying to access another user's data), resulting in a user-friendly [error message](#error-handling) on the front end
-* Primary navigation links change if the user is authenticated (account; cart; log out) or not (register; log in)
-* The product detail page button changes if the user is authenticated (add to cart) or not (log in)
+* The options in the navbar change based on the user's authorization status: if logged in successfully, it displays 'Account,' 'Cart,' and 'Log Out'; otherwise, it shows 'Register' and 'Log In'.
+* Also, when the user is logged in, they can see the Add to Cart button and click the chat options on the product detail page.
+ The clicks made by the authorized users are stored in the database for future implementation of product recommendations.

 ![Login page when logged out](/readme-images/login-page.png)